-Sudan has been plagued with conflict throughout its history and a bloody civil war between its Northern and Southern regions ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA).
+In 2005, the Comprehensive Peace Agreement (CPA) was signed, ending the long conflict between the government of Khartoum in the north and southern regions of Sudan.
 The CPA mandated that South Sudan should have the opportunity to vote for either unity with all of Sudan or secession in a referendum on January 9, 2011.
 In the lead up to the vote in the fall of 2010, I sponsored a resolution that successfully passed the House calling attention to the need for dedicated resources to avoid a return to civil war.
 The people of South Sudan voted overwhelmingly for secession, and South Sudan became the world’s newest country on July 9, 2011.

 Separation of the two countries has been far from easy.
 As we know too well, independence does not insure either peace or democracy.
 Tragically, in late 2013 violence again broke out in South Sudan.
 Since then, millions have been displaced, the UN has sent a sizable force to protect internally displaced people and war crimes have increased.